edesign-erasmus/en/docs/design/animation/types.md

-## JavaScript animations
+## Animating with JavaScript

 Sometimes you need more control over your animations: whether you build complex timelines of different animations or have advanced interactivity.
 This is where Javascript comes handy.
-You may, of course, write your own control functions with "vanilla" Javascript, but it is often easier to use JS libraries &nbsp; tools that nice people have made for us.
+You may, of course, write your own control functions with "vanilla" Javascript and [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Using_the_Web_Animations_API), but it is often easier to use JS libraries &nbsp; tools that nice people have made for us.
 Here are some of them:

 ### JS animation frameworks